Trump pressures congressional Republicans to help in his fight to overturn the election

 Trump has continued to call state lawmakers in Georgia, Michigan and Pennsylvania, advisers say, following the news closely in all three states.

 The Jan.
-6 date in Congress looms large as Trump’s last chance, with the purpose of calls to state lawmakers to get them to pressure members of Congress.
-Rep. Mo Brooks (R-Ala.) has said he will challenge the results though it is unclear how many slates of electors he and other Trump allies plan to contest.
+6 date in Congress looms large as Trump’s last chance, with calls to state lawmakers intended to get them to pressure members of Congress.
+Rep. Mo Brooks (R-Ala.) has said he will challenge the results, though it is unclear how many slates of electors he and other Trump allies plan to contest.

-The question is whether they can find a Senate Republican to join their effort to trigger votes in the House and Senate.
+The question is whether they can find a Senate Republican to join their effort to trigger votes in the House and the Senate.

 Earlier this week, Brooks and Rep. Andy Biggs (R-Ariz.), leader of the House Freedom Caucus, met privately with the Senate Republican Steering Committee leaders, including Sens.
 Mike Lee (R-Utah) and Ted Cruz (R-Tex.).
 According to people familiar with the meeting who spoke on the condition of anonymity, the House members pitched both men on their plan and made clear that they need a Senate Republican to join their effort.